brimdata/zed/docs/commands/zq.md

 JSON any number that appears without a decimal point as an integer type.

 > The reason `zq` is not particularly performant for ZSON is that the ZNG or
-> ZST formats are semantically equivalent to ZSON but much more efficient and
+> VNG formats are semantically equivalent to ZSON but much more efficient and
 > the design intent is that these efficient binary formats should be used in
 > use cases where performance matters.
 ZSON is typically used only when
 > data needs to be human-readable in interactive settings or in automated tests.